vishvAsa/vishvAsa.github.io/content/conversations/YT/jyotiSham/2026_04_29_vedAntin-physics-errors.md

 > Why is there no friction when i move opposite to earth's movement(465 m/s at equator!).Any physics student will understand that the ant on the rotating sphere will feel friction when it goes against the movement.And how continuous tsunamis are not happening 😂 at this speed! - @sricharan3026

 Relative velocity - seems like you don't grasp it.
+You're welcome to conduct an experiment with the setup I demonstrated - your intuition and analysis can't contradict what you experience there.

 ## Air resistence and falling objects